KYRA·

 Three years ago, AI phone assistants were basically IVR with a nicer voice.
 They would read a menu, mangle your customer's name, and transfer anything remotely non-standard straight to voicemail.
 That is not what we are talking about.

-A 2026-class AI receptionist does four things a good human receptionist does: it holds a natural conversation in full sentences, it knows your hours and services and pricing because you taught it, it books jobs directly into your calendar, and it escalates to you by text when something is actually urgent.
+A 2026-class AI setter does four things a good human setter does: it holds a natural conversation in full sentences (over voice, SMS, or web chat — same operator, every channel), it knows your hours and services and pricing because you taught it, it books jobs directly into your calendar, and it escalates to you by text when something is actually urgent.
 It does not read a menu.
 It does not transfer randomly.
 It answers.

 Under the hood it is a large language model, a voice pipeline that handles interruptions, and a layer of tools that can look at your calendar, check your knowledge base, and send you an SMS.
 The interesting part is that these components are finally reliable enough to put in front of a paying customer without cringing.